planetlabs/planet-client-python/CONTRIBUTING.md

 ```console
     $ nox -s watch
 ```

-Copy the local url from the console output and paste it into your browser to view the live rendered docs.

 In addition to verifying that the documentation renders correctly locally, the accuracy of the code examples must be verified.
 See Testing Documentation